==== If your group is a Lobbyist ====

 Prepare your Presentation and Final Report:

-Create your strongest argument: Decide as a group what your strongest arguments are, and how to convince those in power.
+Create your strongest arguments: Decide as a group what your strongest arguments are, and how to convince those in power.
 (Item #6 on law slide 12.)
 Make sure to bring in course concepts from both economics and networking to support your position.
 This is critical and example concepts will be listed on each case study page.
 Make sure you get your facts correct.

 Create your presentation: Decide as a group what should go into the presentation, and in what order.
 (Item #7 on law slide 12.)
 You will have 9 minutes to present, so a rough guideline is that you should have approximately 9 slides.
 You will not have nearly enough time to present everything you have learned.
 Therefore, you should decide what you think is the most important information for your classmates.
 Create your slides.